hailspuds/AVClubRSS/README.md

 ##### Thanks
-Thanks to mibe who maintains[FeedWriter](https://github.com/mibe/FeedWriter) for the PHP library which creates the RSS feed.
+Thanks to mibe who maintains [FeedWriter](https://github.com/mibe/FeedWriter) for the PHP library which creates the RSS feed.

 Thanks to S.C.
 Chen who maitains [PHP Simple HTML DOM Parser](http://simplehtmldom.sourceforge.net/) which scrapes AVClub so it can be added to the RSS feed.